CASTOR OIL – Natural Protection from Deadly Viruses

 4. When you remove the pack, the remaining oil can be massaged into the skin or wiped off.

-5. The fabric can be reused if kept in a plastic bag or zip-loc container and placed in the refrigerator.
-Before using it next time let it warm up and always add another 1 or 2 tablespoons of fresh cold pressed castor oil.
-After 1 month of use I would recommend using new fabric.
+5. The fabric can be reused if wrapped in the plastic, or stored in a zip-loc container and placed in the fridge.
+Before using it next time let it warm up and always add another tablespoon of castor oil.
+After 1 month of use I would recommend starting over with new fabric.

 Any oil that enters your body either orally or through the skin needs to be of the highest quality.
 Castor oil is no different.
 Check your local health food store for organic cold-pressed castor oil.